Can you distinguish Art Nouveau and Art Deco? (test your skills)

 Art Deco took its name, short for Arts Décoratifs, from the Exposition Internationale des Arts Décoratifs et Industriels Modernes held in Paris in 1925.
 It emerged mainly in France and celebrated the dawn of the industrial age.
 The style adopted in Art Deco architecture was bold straight lines arranged symmetric like machines with equally bold colours unlike natural shades.
 Art Deco architecture also used lavish ornamentation in a way that was on your face reflecting the spirit of the times which was predominantly full of confidence enjoying the prosperity brought about by industrialisation and scientific advances.
 Art Deco also reflects the artistic movement of the era: cubism, fauvism, expressionism, etc.

-The deprivations of the Great War years gave way to a whole new opulence and extravagance that defined the Jazz Age and the Art Deco aesthetic.
-The movement is characterised by streamlined and geometric shapes.
-It also used modern materials like chrome and stainless steel.
-If Art Deco dabbled with natural materials, they tended to be graphic or textural, like zebra skin or jagged fern leaves.
-As a result, Deco featured bold shapes like sunbursts and zigzags and broad curves.
+The deprivations of the Great War years gave way to the opulence and extravagance that defined the Jazz Age and the Art Deco aesthetic.
+This movement is characterized by streamlined, geometric shapes and the use of modern materials such as chrome and stainless steel.
+When Art Deco incorporated natural materials, they were often graphic or textural, like zebra skin or jagged fern leaves.
+Consequently, Deco prominently featured bold shapes like sunbursts, zigzags, and broad curves.

 The style has only one name, a factor that makes it easier to have all the documentation unified.